michmech/plausibility/README.md

 ...
 ```

-Objects which are built from oher objects with tree-building functions get their plausibility compsitionally from their constituents.
+Objects which are built from oher objects with tree-building functions get their plausibility compositionally from their constituents.
 The default rule is that, if all child constituents are plausible, then the parent constituent is plausible too.

 ```
 -- fun Mod : Quality -> Kind -> Kind;